androiddevnotesforks/resources-of-learning/_cs-advanced-domains-resources.md

 > A high performance, open source universal RPC framework.

+>gRPC has been widely adopted for building microservices and cloud native applications.

+>gRPC is most commonly used for building internal service-to-service communications.

 - [gRPC](https://grpc.io/)
 - gRPC: Up and Running: Building Cloud Native Applications with Go and Java for Docker and Kubernetes (2020) by Kasun Indrasiri and Danesh Kuruppu [3.61, 113]
 - gRPC Microservices in Go (2023) by Hüseyin Babal [3.95, 21]